 British Rivers

-A hand painted map of British rivers and some of the creatures that inhabit them.
+A hand-painted map of British rivers and some of the creatures that inhabit them.

-I have tried to fit as many rivers as I can onto a sheet of A1, but there were always going to be omissions.
-If your favourite local river is not on it – so sorry – I couldn’t possibly get them all in!
+I have tried to fit as many rivers as I can onto a sheet of A1.
+But there were always going to be omissions.
+If your favourite local river is not on it – so sorry - I couldn't possibly get them all in!

-Since human beings first settled down to an agricultural life, we have always preferred to live in river valleys, for obvious reasons.
-Today more than half the world’s population lives less than 1 hour from a river.
+Today more than half the world's population lives less than one hour from a river.
 I grew up in Stratford upon Avon where the river was always a source of great joy and interest to me.
-All those the water fowl, the little minnows, the boats, the wild plants, and that river smell – that you get when you’re standing by a weir for example.
-I love that.
-And now I live close the Thames and still enjoy that rivery scent.
+All those the water fowl, the little minnows, the boats, the wild plants, and that river smell - that you get when you're standing by a weir for example.

 A fisherman’s map